 5. Red fez adorned with a gold bead necklace.
 It was the Age of Coneheads: everybody who was anybody was wearing some kind of big domed or pointed thing on their heads.
 A fez is a reasonable approximation of the female headdress of the day.
 Remove the tassel and wrap the necklace around the fez to dress it up.

 6. Glass bead choker and earring set.
 Another thing the Phoenicians were famous for was their glass, including beads.
-They loved Egyptian jewelry, which they executed in glass and ceramic rather than precious stones.
+They loved Egyptian jewelry designs, which they executed in glass and ceramic rather than precious stones.
 Phoenician women are also described as wearing dog-collar chokers and multiple strands of beads.

 Additional jewelry: The Phoenicians belonged to the “more is more” school of personal adornment.
 Gold and glass beads were their specialty, and they liked to wear as many of them as humanly possible.
 Pile on any bracelets you have; wear multiple earrings if you have the piercings (the Phoenicians pierced their ear rims as well as lobes); and wear a ring on every finger.